vollowx/material-web-entity/src/components/README.md

-This components folder has component files and an `index.js` file, import it to get all the components
+This components folder has component files and an `index.ts` file, import it to get all the components

-tips: the `/* html */` in javascript files means highlight CSS & HTML in JS, I use `es6-string-html` extension (VSCode) to do that.

 **Components list** (paint a rosy picture :D)